Gabriel-RABHI/ActionBridge/README.md

 In such an architecture, at any given level, only the abstractions of the underlying components are visible, and external client components are unknown.
 The context is a space limited by its dependencies, public capabilities, and published artifacts.
 Each encapsulating component acts purely as a transformer (aggregating, rebuilding, composing) or a filter (passing data upward).
 This limited context provides the exact space where an AI Coding Agent can specialize in generating code using a significantly smaller context window and reduced reasoning effort.
 We believe this strict encapsulation is the necessary foundation for next-decade, large-scale LOB systems.

-_**NOTE :** This kind of architecture needs new approaches to software design.
-It requires new technical foundations: persistence, database concepts, communication, and distribution across servers must evolve to materialize such an architectural shift.
-A groundbreaking, **dedicated distributed .NET persistent memory model** technology implementing an **Entity Component System** (ECS) tailored for LOB software is currently in development to natively support this model at scale._
+_**NOTE:** Realizing this architectural vision requires fundamentally rethinking software design.
+Traditional technical foundations—persistence, database concepts, inter-service communication, and distributed state—must evolve to support this paradigm shift.

+_To natively support this model at scale, a groundbreaking high performance, distributed, and transactional .NET persistent memory technology is currently in development.
+By implementing an Entity Component System (ECS) backed by Event Sourcing (or Mutation Sourcing) specifically tailored for LOB software, this architecture entirely obsoletes traditional DBMS, ORMs, Message Brokers and integration tests._

+_The result is a codebase that is at least three times smaller than an average LOB solution.
+System complexity and unintended side effects may be reduced by an order of magnitude—a reduction tangibly measured by the lower LLM token consumption required to implement any given feature._

 While ActionBridge is perfectly cohesive with this new fractal architectural model, it is entirely agnostic.
-It can be implemented in **any** legacy or modern project now to enhance the predictability, quality, and robustness of AI-generated code.
+It can be implemented in **any** legacy or modern project now to enhance the predictability and robustness of AI-generated code.
 ## The Agentic Solution

 If you try to build a single AI Agent to handle all the specifications, rules, and technologies—while expecting it to understand both the macro-architecture and the micro-details of each **Cell**—its context window becomes overwhelmingly large.
 This context bloat induces "hallucinations" and paralyzes the model's reasoning capabilities.